-The perfect example is from an accident of a foreman named Phineas Gage.
-He actually got into an accident from his construction work and a crowbar hit his skull.
-Not just hit, but it broke his prefrontal cortex.
+The perfect example is an accident of a foreman named Phineas Gage.
+He actually got into an accident from his construction work, and a crowbar hit his skull.
+Unfortunately, it not just hit his head, but it broke his prefrontal cortex.

 As you can see in the picture, the crowbar destroyed his prefrontal cortex.